-The ASA is the review process a Provider must follow to determine if a Group One Participant will have their Period of Service extended in TtW.
+The ASA is the review process a Provider must follow to determine if a Participant receiving an Activity Tested Income Support Payment will have their Period of Service extended in TtW.

-A Provider should only complete an ASA if they believe a Group One Participant with more complex Non-vocational Barriers would benefit from an additional 6 months of Servicing.
+A Provider should only complete an ASA if they believe a Participant with more complex Nonvocational Barriers would benefit from an additional 6 months of Servicing.